- 82 million tons of materials are recycled in the United States.

 Recycling is the process of separating, collecting and remanufacturing or converting used or waste products into new materials.
 The recycling process involves a series of steps to produce new products.

 Recycling helps extend the life and usefulness of something that has already served its initial purpose by producing something that is useable.
-Recycling has a lot of benefits and importance not only to us humans but especially to Gwinnett County, Georgia, and our planet.
+Recycling has a lot of benefits and importance not only to us humans but to animals and our entire ecosystem.
+GIGA is teaching Gwinnett County, Georgia residents to be more environmentally responsible.

 Why Is Recycling Important and